Young Professional

 My employer wants me to work in multiple locations

-If your employer wants you to work in multiple locations, they have to enter this very important step in the employer portal when they submit the job offer.
-It cannot be changed later.
-This is the information from the Employer Portal User Guide:
+Therefore, if your employer wants you to work in multiple locations, they must specify this step in the Employer Portal when submitting the job offer.

 Physical job location